In addition to taking the sacrament this week in home church,

 Peter Cottontail ate our crop of carrot tops and beets.

-with chicken wire so little critters can't get in.
+with chicken wire earlier last week so little critters can't get in.

-To finsih our day before the boys returned, Jane and I strung white lights under
+To finish our day before the boys returned, Jane and I strung white lights under

 the "fairy tree" in the front yard, and it looks pretty magical.